 What Should I Do if I Was Injured While Biking by Someone Opening a Door on a Parked Car?

 When injuries are present, it’s essential that you don’t talk to anyone representing the person who hit you.
-Their job is to reduce their client’s blame as much as possible, so they may ask leading questions to try to make you say something that could be construed as accepting responsibility for the accident.
+Their job is to reduce their client’s blame as much as possible, so they may ask leading questions to try to make you say something that could be construed as accepting responsibility for the open car door accident.
 Or they may want you to accept a far lower settlement than you may be eligible for.
 Refer all communications to your attorney.